thiagoeec/ACE/README.md

 ## History

-The first version of this plugin was based on Doitsu's code for Sigil's ACE Plugin.
+<p>The first version of this plugin was based on Doitsu's code for Sigil's ACE Plugin.

-This is a simplified version.
+<br/>This is a simplified version.
 It allows you to run ACE directly from the Editor.
 Report opens on your default browser.

-The Config Menu is based on KindleUnpack.
+<br/>The Config Menu is based on KindleUnpack.
-Thanks to [kovidgoyal](https://github.com/kovidgoyal) for the help setting up the Configuration Menu inside the Editor.
+<br/>Thanks to [kovidgoyal](https://github.com/kovidgoyal) for the help setting up the Configuration Menu inside the Editor.</p>

 ## System requirements